linuxkay/yogurt/README.md

 Feature requests: Create server monitoring using github to get graph image.

-Add slashes on each internal link ends for better SEO.
+Add slashes on each internal link ends for better SEO and better performance.

 References